Washer-dryer

-A combo washer dryer (also known more simply as a washer-dryer in the UK) is a combination in a single cabinet of a washing machine and a clothes dryer.
-It should not be confused with a "stackable" combination of a separate washing machine and a separate clothes dryer.
+A combi washer dryer (also known more simply as a washer dryer in the UK) is a combination in a single cabinet of an washing machine and a clothes dryer.
+It should not be confused with a "stacked" combination of a separate autowasher and a separate tumble dryer.

-The main advantage of washer dryer combination units is their compactness.
-The small size of these machines, compared to the total space consumed by a separate washer and dryer, suits them to small homes, apartments, condominiums, and any place where space is an issue.
+One of the main advantages of washer dryers is their compactness.
+The small size of these machines, compared to the total space consumed by a separate autowasher and tumble dryer, suits them to small homes, apartments, condominiums, and any place where space is an issue.
 Aside from having a small footprint, combo units also have a small height, allowing them to fit into confined places, like under a kitchen counter or in a closet.
+Another key advantage is the ability to wash and dry clothes in a single cycle, without the need to transfer laundry between two machines.